I'm a big fan of all things green and growing. I love planting a garden in the spring and watching it thrive.

 It features 40 volts in a lithium-ion battery pack.
 That's double the power of most standard trimmers you'll find, which rarely exceed 20V.
 Tough weeds don't stand a chance.

-Though the battery is sleek, it is a bigger unit than many others.
+Though the battery is sleek, it is a bigger unit and heavier than many others.
 Luckily, this weed eater is nicely balanced and feels great and maneuverable in use.
-The body and construction is of such high quality that you feel very little vibration, despite the extra power.
+The body and construction is of such high quality that you feel very little vibration, despite the extra juice.

 The head is cast aluminum, giving it a lot of durability, and the head auto feeds, so you don't have to bump it on the ground to get more string.